 So, to get that video signal from your camera to your computer, you’re going to need some hardware: an HDMI video capture device.
 It’s a small gadget that sits between your camera and your computer.
 It takes the HDMI video signal and converts it to a USB signal.
 The original versions were cards that slotted into the internal slots of desktop computers.
 Now you can get self-contained external devices that will also work with laptops and that you can easily move between computers.

 There are a few different HDMI-to-USB converters on the market.
 In general, they’ll work with any camera or computer or gaming console with HDMI-out, so these aren’t specific to the Nikon D5300.
-Some that I’ve found to work well and have personally used with the Nikon D5300 are:
+Here are some examples:

 These all work fundamentally the same way: connect your camera to the device and then the device to your computer.